zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

     Note that this input parameter is not optional and must always be set in all input files provided that there is at least one particle species (set in input as ``particles.species_names``) or one laser species (set in input as ``lasers.names``) in the simulation.
 No default value is provided automatically.

+* ``particles.max_grid_crossings`` (`integer`) optional (default `1`)
+    Maximum number of grid crossings the particles can do per time step.
+    This is only used with the Strang and theta-implicit schemes since they allow the speed of light Courant limit to be violated.

 Maxwell solver
 ^^^^^^^^^^^^^^